Texas Museums and Galleries

 1717 N. Harwood St., Downtown

-The permanent art collection here cannot be dismissed: There are Monets, Manets, and Rauschenbergs, plus one of the largest Impressionism and Post-Impressionism collections in the country.
-But all that said, the museum’s design and local crafts holdings from around the world are just as impressive, from Pre-Columbian artefacts, to African masks and ceremonial attire, to Eero Saarinen’s Tulip Chair.
+The permanent art collection here cannot be dismissed: There are Monets, Manets, and Rauschenbergs, plus one of the largest Impressionist and Post-Impressionist collections in the country.
+But all that said, the museum’s design and local crafts holdings from around the world are just as impressive, from pre-Columbian artifacts to African masks and ceremonial attire to Eero Saarinen’s Tulip Chair.
 Admission is free.
-Photo: Courtesy of the Dallas Museum of Art
+Photo courtesy of the Dallas Museum of Art.

 702 Shady Ln., Govalle